-Chairman of the Elizavetovka village council, Petrikovsky district (Dnipropetrovsk region, Ukraine).
-Author of the famous poster about “Grandma and the cat”.
+Chairman of the Elizavetovka village council (Dnipropetrovsk region, Ukraine).
+Author of the world-famous political poster about “Grandma and the cat”.
 Public figure.

 He is still continued an active struggle for justice and the rights of an ordinary people.

 Public activities: anti-corruption in law-enforcement and judicial bodies and bodies of local self-government, the fight against violations of environmental and land legislation.
-Blogger and human rights defender.
+Blogger, environmentalist and human rights defender.

 Public administration activity: local self-government reforms, energy security, fighting gas monopolies and violations in the area of gas supply, restoration of constitutional rights and freedoms of Ukrainian citizens.

 Nonpartisan.
 Marital Status: Married.
-Has a daughter, who was born in 2011.
+Has a daughter, born in 2011.